How kettlebell training can be beneficial to runners

 Most people are only aware of the obvious benefits that kettlebell training can provide.
 Strength and building muscles to be precise.
 However, many kettlebell exercises also force you to keep your balance.
 The off-center gravity of a kettlebell also works wonders for balancing purposes when it is in motion.

 One exercise that requires perfect balance is the kettlebell pistol squat.
 There are a few different variations for this exercise but they all have the same requirements.
 The kettlebell is held in one hand, then one leg is lifted in the air, parallel to the ground.
 You then squat as low as possible on the supporting leg and then rise and repeat.
+If you want to master the squat without a kettlebell first, there’s a great article that covers that in detail.
+Read the full post here.

 It’s not one of the more tiring kettlebell exercises, but if you’re overweight it can be difficult to maintain perfect balance after each rep. In time, your goal with the pistol squat should be not to touch the floor with your free-hanging leg during a set.
 You’ll get a great workout for your legs and, of course, improve your balance.